madcock/PixelPins/how_to_update/README.md

 `TODO: provide link to instructions and download link for official Chinese app #2`

 ## Linux command-line tools (expert)
 Open source command line tools exist as well, but are only recommended if you want to take on a project.
 It's similar to a moderately difficult Raspberry Pi project.
-(A Pi can definitely be used to update the PixelPins.) \
+(A Pi could also be used to update the PixelPins.) \
 \
 `TODO: provide link to repos for the Linux utils and info`